saezlab/FOSBE2019/README.md

 # FOSBE2019

-Application of Dynamic-Feeder piepline over the HPN-DREAM dataset ([Hill et.al.]((https://www.nature.com/articles/nmeth.3773))).
+Application of Dynamic-Feeder pipeline on the HPN-DREAM dataset ([Hill et.al.]((https://www.nature.com/articles/nmeth.3773))).

 ## Organisation of the repository

-+ [Data](https://github.com/saezlab/FOSBE2019/tree/master/Data): Here we provide the main inputs of our pipeline: a Prior Knowledge Network (PKN), a CNOlist and an Interaction Database object.
++ [Data](https://github.com/saezlab/FOSBE2019/tree/master/Data): Here we provide the main inputs of our pipeline - a Prior Knowledge Network (PKN), a CNOlist and an Interaction Database object.
 + [Public](https://github.com/saezlab/FOSBE2019/tree/master/Public): Here we provide the main functions of the Dynamic-Feeder pipeline.
-+ [Initial-Analysis](https://github.com/saezlab/FOSBE2019/tree/master/Initial-Analysis): Here we provide the script used for the training of the PKN to the data.
++ [Initial-Analysis](https://github.com/saezlab/FOSBE2019/tree/master/Initial-Analysis): Here we provide the script used for the training of the initial PKN to the data.
-+ [Feeder-Analysis](https://github.com/saezlab/FOSBE2019/tree/master/Feeder-Analysis): Here we provide with the scripts used for the training of the integrated models and a script used for identifying the best model based on AIC score.
-By integrated model we are referring to the neworks which have new links identified from the Dynamic-Feeder pipeline and which are integrated to the PKN.
++ [Feeder-Analysis](https://github.com/saezlab/FOSBE2019/tree/master/Feeder-Analysis): Here we provide with the scripts used for the training of the integrated models and a script used for identifying the best model based on Akaike Information Criterion (AIC) score.
+By integrated model we are referring to the neworks which have new links identified from the Dynamic-Feeder pipeline and which are integrated to the initial PKN.
 + [Results](https://github.com/saezlab/FOSBE2019/tree/master/Results): Here we provide the object results together with the plots of the models we trained and the fits we obtained.

 + [ToyExample](https://github.com/saezlab/FOSBE2019/tree/master/ToyExample): This is a seperate case study, where the Dynamic-Feeder pipeline has been applied on a simple toy example.
 This example is to show how to run Dynamic-Feeder in a single execution script.